mirzaisi/OasisChecker/README.md

 # OasisChecker
- Checks OASIS for new grades, sends email if there are any
+Checks OASIS for new grades, sends email if there are any OASIS is the student information system used in Izmir University of Economics

 It needs the geckodriver and Firefox to run, chromedriver and Chrome can also be used with a small change in the code.